swig/swig/Doc/Manual/src/Fortran.md

 integer(C_INT), protected, public, &
    bind(C, name="swigc_FOO") :: FOO
 ```
-The `%enumerator` and `%noenumerator` directives can be used to explicitly
+The `%fortranconst`  can be used to explicitly
-enable and disable treatment of a C++ `enum` as a Fortran enumerator.
-Disabling
+enable and disable treatment of a C++ `enum` as a Fortran enumerator; the
-the enumerator feature causes the value to be wrapped as externally-bound C
+`%nofortranconst` directive forces the values to be wrapped as externally-bound
-integers.
+C integers.

 If an enumeration type has not been defined but is used in a function
 signature, a placeholder `SwigUnknownEnum` enumerator will be generated and